Modupeolawuraola/Multi-Agent-System-with-Knowledge-Sharing-For-News-Evaluation/docs/introduction.rst

 Overview
 --------
-The Improved Multi-Agent Knowledge Sharing System is a sophisticated chatbot system designed for detecting media bias in news articles and providing unbiased summaries.
-The system employs dynamic knowledge graphs and multiple specialized agents to deliver accurate, unbiased information.
+The Improved Multi-Agent Knowledge Sharing System is a sophisticated chatbot system designed for detecting media bias in news articles and providing unbiased summarized result.
+The system employs dynamic knowledge graphs and multiple specialized agents to deliver accurate, unbiased information and fact-check verifies claims.

 Project Objectives
 ----------------